Hollow Knight Silksong Crests: Unleash Hornet's True Potential

 The Enduring Appeal: Discovery, Experimentation, and Replayability

-Ultimately, the system of Silksong crests promises to be a cornerstone of the game's depth and replayability.
+Ultimately, the system of Silksong crests has proven to be a cornerstone of the game's depth and replayability.
 The journey of pushing through the land of Pharloom, discovering hidden temples, and unearthing these powerful relics is a core part of the experience.
 It's not just about finding them, but about the experimentation that follows.
 Which crest works best for your playstyle?
 How do you combine it with your chosen tools and upgrade paths to create the ultimate Hornet build?